ngxs/store/docs/plugins/storage.md

 ### Serialization Interceptors

-You can define your own logic before or after the state get serialized or deserialized.
+You can define your own logic before or after the state gets serialized or deserialized.

 - `beforeSerialize`: Use this option to alter the state before it gets serialized.
 - `afterSerialize`: Use this option to alter the state after it gets deserialized.
 For instance, you can use it to instantiate a concrete class.